john-graham-sb/FastMatrix.Wrapper/README.md

 Matrix library written in C++ and wrapped in a C# class.

-As well as providing most Matrix operations, it also performs linear regression and computes predictions (See unit tests).
+As well as providing most matrix operations, it also performs linear regression and computes predictions (See unit tests).

 Performing linear regression where,